tedklin/NerdyVision/README.md

 3. Find contour for the largest object with the specified color (closest goal)

-4. Find centroid of that object (ideal position to shoot)
+4. Find centroid of that object (ideal position to shoot / drop off gear)

-5. Calculates error and converts from pixels to degrees
+5. Calculate error and converts from pixels to degrees

 6. If the center of the camera is aligned with the center x-axis of the object (goal), then it is ready to shoot